-Perhaps it's something primordial, the unmistakable taste of the oyster.
+An ambitious oyster reef restoration project in Essex waters could allow oysters to perform their important role in our ecosystems once more erhaps it's something primordial, the unmistakable taste of the oyster.
 That rush of flavour has matured through the tangled web of oceanic life.
 Anthropologists who subscribe to the 'aquatic ape' theory of human evolution believe that our fascination with shellfish stems from a reliance on omega-3 fatty acids, iodine and zinc - nutrients that quickened the cerebral development of modern humans.
 In South Africa's Pinnacle Point cave, where the earliest artifacts of Homo sapiens have been found, lies evidence that about 150,000 years ago, our ancestors shifted from a terrestrial diet to the fish and shellfish of the coast.
 Perhaps, then, the oyster's flavour is a reminder of our ancient dependency on the sea.